MRCollective/ChameleonForms/docs/field-configuration.md

         /// </summary>
         /// <param name="labelHtml">The text to use for the label</param>
         /// <returns>The <see cref="IFieldConfiguration"/> to allow for method chaining</returns>
-        IFieldConfiguration Label(IHtmlString labelHtml);
+        IFieldConfiguration Label(IHtmlContent labelHtml);

         /// <summary>
-        /// Returns the display type for the field.
+        /// Override the default label for the field.
         /// </summary>
-        FieldDisplayType DisplayType { get; }
+        /// <param name="labelHtml">The text to use for the label as a templated razor delegate</param>
+        /// <returns>The <see cref="IFieldConfiguration"/> to allow for method chaining</returns>
+        IFieldConfiguration Label(Func<dynamic, IHtmlContent> labelHtml);

         /// <summary>
         /// Renders the field as a list of radio options for selecting single values or checkbox items for selecting multiple values.